elixir-europe/infectious-diseases-toolkit/quality-control/socioeconomic-data.md

 ### Missing values
 * **Quality dimension**: Completeness and population coverage
-* Strategies should be applied to address gaps and ensure coverage of all relevant sub-populations.
+* Strategies should be applied to address any gaps in data, and to ensure coverage of all relevant sub-populations.

 ## Existing approaches